techouse/qs_codec/README.md

 assert qs_codec.encode({'a': None, 'b': qs_codec.Undefined()}) == 'a='
 ```

-The query string may optionally be prepended with a question mark:
+The query string may optionally be prepended with a question mark (`?`):

 ```python
 import qs_codec